 Today's washers come in a rainbow of colors, offer automatic product dispensers, multiple cycles and even steam cleaning.
 Again, carefully consider your family's needs and how you do laundry.
 Do you need delayed start cycles?
 Touch pad controls?
 Dispensers for fabric softener that you don't typically use?
 Extra features are nice but you will be paying more on the bottom line for each one.
 Be sure it is something that you will actually use.

-One final note, while a matching washer and dryer set is attractive it is not crucial to laundry success to have a matching pair.
-Read how to select the best clothes dryer for your needs.
+One final note, while a matching washer and dryer set is attractive; it is not crucial to laundry success to have a matching pair.
+Instead, select the best clothes dryer for your needs.